BodenmillerGroup/SABER-IMC_publication/README.md

 # SABER-IMC_publication
-List of Cellprofiler piplines and R codes used for the analysis of the data used for the paper Hosogane et al., about signal amplification for imaging mass cytometry.
+List of Cellprofiler pipelines and R codes used for the analysis of the data used for the paper "DNA-barcoded signal amplification for imaging mass cytometry enables sensitive and highly multiplexed tissue imaging" (Hosogane et al.), about signal amplification for imaging mass cytometry.

 ### Signal and background intensity quantification
 thresholding_dev1.cppipe: